 - Nashville could still be floundering in mediocrity like a freshly caught catfish.

-- Barry Trotz could be coaching somewhere else than in D.C.
+- Barry Trotz may not have coached in D.C.

 - Seth Jones could be patrolling Carolina’s blue line against Forsberg and the Capitals.